Workplace conduct & capability

 7.2 APPEAL AGAINST FORMAL VERBAL WARNING OR FORMAL WRITTEN WARNING, OR FINAL WRITTEN WARNING, OR DOWNGRADING, OR TRANSFER TO ALTERNATIVE EMPLOYMENT

 7.2.1 In disciplinary cases involving the issue of a Formal Verbal Warning, or Formal Written Warning, or Final Written Warning, Downgrading or Transfer to Alternative Employment, the employee shall have the right to appeal to the next management level.
-Such an appeal must be lodged in writing with the Director of Human Resources, within 14 days of the warning being notified in writing and should set out in full the grounds for the appeal.
+Such an appeal must be lodged in writing with the Director of Human Resources and Organisational Development, within 14 days of the warning being notified in writing and should set out in full the grounds for the appeal.
 The appeal will normally be heard within 21 days of receipt of the notice of appeal.
 Where this time scale cannot be met, for good cause, both parties will be fully informed.

 7.2.2 The notice of appeal shall contain the names of any witnesses the appellant or his/her representative wishes to call.
 The identity of all witnesses who may be called by management will be available to the appellant or his/her representative.